Israeli Official guides / sites, Tel Aviv-Yafo

 There are a lot about Israel and Tel-Aviv in the internet in many languages, so you can just go and search and find what ever you look for.

 Also, if you have any questions you can ask in the forum here, the Israeli VT members are very active and helpful providing information.

 Favorite thing: One of the helpful sections in the Tel-Aviv municipality site is the What's On section.
 Here you can find the current cultural events.

-Favorite thing: The local Tourist Offices:
+The local Tourist Offices:

 46 Herbert Samuel Promenade

 2 Marzuk and Azar Street (Clock Tower, Jaffa)